myrovh/dotfiles/readme.md

 ## todo

 - qutebrowser
+- create template files for configs that i3 and sway can share
 - i3-gaps with polybar
 - sway
-- use rclone to avoid the need for dropbox or megasync tray icons (insync and KeePassXC work fine without them)
+- use rclone to avoid the need for megasync tray icons (insync and KeePassXC work fine without them)
+- look into switching to bash

 ## GTK + QT